-A continuous map $f:X\circlearrowleft$ on a topological space $X$ is called {\bf\em transitive} if $\big(\bigcup_{j\ge0}f^j(A)\big)$ $\cap$ $B\ne\emptyset$ for every open sets $A,B\subset X$.
 Ergodicity and transitivity are notions related with the idea of a dynamical system being indecomposable.
-So, it is not a surprise that these two concepts are connected.
-The parallel between transitivity and ergodicity was pointed out even in the 30's by J. C. Oxtoby \cite{Ox}, a few years after the Ergodic Theorem appeared.
-Applying the ``Zero-one topological law'' to the group $(\{f^n\}_{n\in\ZZ},\circ)$, we can conclude that every transitive homeomorphism $f:X\circlearrowleft$ on a Baire space $X$ is Baire ergodic.
+Therefore, it is not surprising that these two concepts are connected.
+The parallel between transitivity and ergodicity was pointed out as early as the 1930s by J. C. Oxtoby \cite{Ox}, a few years after the Ergodic Theorem appeared.
+Indeed, applying the ``Zero-one topological law'' to the group $(\{f^n\}_{n\in\ZZ},\circ)$, we can conclude that every transitive homeomorphism $f:X\circlearrowleft$ on a Baire space $X$ is Baire ergodic.

 \begin{Lemma}[Zero-one topological law, see Prop.
 8.46, pp. 55 of \cite{KeBook}, see also \cite{GK}] Let $X$ be a Baire space and $G$ a group of homeomorphism of $X$.
 Suppose that $X$ is $G$-transitive, that is, given a pair of open sets $A,B\subset X$, there is a $g\in G$ such that $g(A)\cap B\ne\emptyset$.
 Let $U\subset X$ be a $G$-invariant set, i.e., $g(U)=U$ for every $g\in G$.
-If $U$ is a Baire set then either $U$ or $X\setminus U$ is meager. \end{Lemma}
+If $U$ has the Baire property then either $U$ or $X\setminus U$ is meager. \end{Lemma}